-This Kuala Lumpur itinerary allows you to immerse yourself in the local culture, and see more than just the traditional tourist attractions in KL that everyone ventures to.
+This Kuala Lumpur itinerary of 4 days allows you to immerse yourself in the local culture, and see more than just the traditional tourist attractions in KL that everyone ventures to.
 Suggestions for additional days are provided at the end.

 Kuala Lumpur Itinerary Day One: